skint007/FactorioUpdateLib/readme.md

 This set of scripts automates the update process for Factorio and mods on linux using bash scripts.
 These scripts use the Factorio mod and version API to determine if you are currently running the latest version of Factorio and each mode.

 The mod update script tries to take into account dependency checking of the base game, to ensure you don't have issues if a mod has been updated for an experimental version, while you are still using stable for example.
-This dependency check is non-exhaustive.
+This dependency check is *non-exhaustive*.

 ## Prerequisites
-This bash script library requires `jq` be installed.
+This bash script library requires `jq` be installed ([more info here](https://jqlang.github.io/jq/download/)).
 You can install it on Ubuntu using the following command.
 ```bash
 sudo apt-get update && apt-get install jq
 ```